Connecting from Windows

 - When you connect the first time to a remote host, you will be asked if you want to Allow or Deny an unknown fingerprint.
 Allow it.

 - You are now logged in.
-You will end up in your home directory on afs.
+You will end up in your home directory.
 You can change directories and you can upload/download files with drag-drop.